heldervj/ir-bm25-exercise/README.md

 Testing
 ------------

 For testing the algorithm, run the [notebooks/im_system.ipynb](im_system.ipynb) notebook.
 In the session 3, "Usage", there is a query and a NB_RESULTS parameter that allows a quick test, with the display of document ID, title, bm25 score and the first 200 characters of the abstract.
+Query and NB_RESULTS can be changed to view different results.

 Project Organization
 ------------